ELIXIR-Norway-Training/ttt-elixir-no-2024/README.md

 | 28-04-2024| Monday, 13-16 | Session 3 | Federico Bianchini, Arturo |
 | 03-05-2024| Friday, 09-12 | Session 4 | Sebastian Petters, Espen Åberg |

+Course material (slides and shared notes) will be available via GitHub and Zenodo.

 For any questions, please contact nazeefaf@uio.no